 By Donna Laken

-Donna Laken is the mother of a twelve year old son with autism.
+Donna Laken is just another overeducated parent of a child with vaccine-induced autism.